Young Americans are having less sex than ever - Local News 8

 Young Americans are having less sex — and they can’t even blame the coronavirus pandemic for this one.

-Sexual inactivity increased among young American men between 2000 and 2018, according to San Diego State University researchers who studied survey data from US adults.
+Sexual inactivity increased among young American men between 2000 and 2018, according to researchers from Indiana University and Sweden’s Karolinska Institutet who studied survey data from US adults.
 Postponement of adulthood and the growth of the internet and digital media could be reasons for why.

 Women aged 25 to 34 were also having less sex, researchers said in an investigation published Friday in the medical journal JAMA Network Open, pointing out that students were most likely to be affected.